 Egyptian Dukkah Pistachio & Lemon Myrtle – Mild

 Egyptian Dukkah is a warm and aromatic blend of roasted nuts seasoned with herbs and spices.
 Our blend is made with roasted and hazelnuts, almonds, sesame seeds, cumin, coriander, middle eastern za’atar and sea salt.
 The addition of lemon myrtle and pistachio to our original blend gives it an amazing new crunch.
 Popularly Turkish bread is dipped in olive oil then into dukkah to create a delicious dip.$3.45

 Place the Dukkah onto a large plate or tray, coat each side of the snapper steaks with Dukkah set aside in the fridge for approximately 30 mins, this will allow the Dukkah to stick to the snapper.

 Meanwhile to make the kale pesto, tear the thicker parts of the stems away from the kale and cut into approximately 5 cm slices.

-Once the kale has completely cooled, place into a food processor with the olive oil, Verjuice & pine nuts, blend into as puree and season to taste.
+Once the kale has completely cooled, place into a food processor with the olive oil, Verjuice & pine nuts, blend into a puree, and season to taste.
 Set aside.

-To cook the snapper, place a large non-stick fry pan over a med high heat, add the butter, once this starts to turn nut brown add the olive oil to inhibit the butter from burning.
+To cook the snapper, place a large non-stick frypan over med-high heat, add the butter, once this starts to turn nut-brown add the olive oil to inhibit the butter from burning.

 To serve; place the snapper onto serving plates, divide the broccolini between the 4 plates and serve with 2 tbsp of kale pesto with each serve and drizzle with olive oil.